ichidao/ichi-vaults-sdk/README.md

 | forDays   | number[] | undefined | false |

 <br/>

+> **Note:** This function may take several seconds to execute as it processes historical data.
+It is best suited for report generation and batched backend processes rather than user-facing interfaces where immediate responses are expected.
+For real-time UI updates, consider using [`getFeeAprs()`](#20-getfeeaprs) instead.

-The getFeesCollectedInfo() function returns an array of FeesInfo objects representing the number of fees collected for the periods of time specified by the 'forDays' parameter, along with the fee Annual Percentage Rate (APR) for those periods.
+The getFeesCollectedInfo() function returns an array of [FeesInfo](#feesinfo) objects representing the number of fees collected for the periods of time specified by the 'forDays' parameter, along with the fee Annual Percentage Rate (APR) for those periods.
-If 'forDays' is not specified, it returns FeesInfo for time periods of 1, 7, and 30 days.
+If 'forDays' is not specified, it returns [FeesInfo](#feesinfo) for time periods of 1, 7, and 30 days.
 <br/>

 ```typescript